tedneward/pptbuilder/README.md

 * Footnotes (`[^1]` or `[^devguide]`) should be collected into a slide section at the end of the deck; references should be normalized by footnote tag; any footnoted text *not* met by a footnote definition should yield a warning? error?

+    * Only generate footnotes if the pptbuilder is invoked with a `-r` option to reference a bibliography; if it is, any unrecongized footnotes should generate a warning

 * Title slide contact info should have icons/emojis/whatever for email/Twitter/LinkedIn/etc

 * Allow <slide>/<notes> nodes to use Markdown styling